dyindude/labs/202-bind/README.md

     cname-server.lab202.dyindude.
 IN      CNAME   server.lab202.dyindude.
     cname-client.lab202.dyindude.
 IN      CNAME   client.lab202.dyindude.

-Remember that the syntax of zone files is strict, and a typo in them can cause DNS to fail for the entire zone.
+Remember that the syntax for zone files is strict, and a typo in them can cause DNS to fail for the entire zone.
 Here are some definitions:

 - `TTL` - **Time to Live** is a concept that is present not only in DNS, but also in lower level networking protocols like TCP/IP.
 In the case of DNS, this describes the minimum amount of time in seconds that a client requesting information about this zone can expect it to be valid.
 - `@` - When reading a zone file, `@` is used to indicate the root domain of the zone file.
 In the case of this zone, `@` is equivalent to `lab202.dyindude`.
 - `IN` - Defines that an entry in the zone file is an **IN**ternet class record.
 - `SOA` - **Start of Authority**
-  - `dns-lab202-server.` - `MNAME` - is a deprecated record type - https://serverfault.com/questions/85408/soa-and-primary-ns-record-dns https://tools.ietf.org/html/draft-jabley-dnsop-missing-mname-00  the hostname of a nameserver that is authoritative for the zone, meaning that other servers in a DNS request chain will defer to this server after all caches have been exhausted due to `TTL` expiry (need better wording, and maybe an example).
-In this case, the hostname is the same as this server's.
+  - `dns-lab202-server.` - `MNAME` - is a deprecated record type<sup>1</sup> that is now only used for updating dynamic DNS records (such as with DHCP in home networks).
+It indicates an authoritative source for DNS records for the zone.
+In practice, this record has been superseded by `NS` records for Internet class records.
   - `admin.lab202.dyindude.` - `Mailing address` - the e-mail address of administrators responsible for the domain.
     - Since `@` is a special character representing the root domain of the zone, in a zone file convention it is replaced with another `.` symbol.
-    - If there is a literal `.` in the username of the email address, it must be escaped in this field with `\\`.
+    - If there is a literal `.` in the username of the email address, it must be escaped in this field with `\`.
       - For example, in the case of `admin@lab202.dyindude`, the entry in the zone file is `admin.lab202.dyindude.com`
-      - In the case of an email address like `dns.admin@lab202.dyindude`, the entry in the zone file would be `dns\\.admin.lab202.dyindude.com`
+      - In the case of an email address like `dns.admin@lab202.dyindude`, the entry in the zone file would be `dns\.admin.lab202.dyindude.com`

 The following values are used to control the behavior of how often slave nameservers attempt to sync information with their masters:
 - `Serial` - Indicates the version of the zone file.
 If a slave nameserver sees this number has incremented, it knows it's time to refresh the zone.